SKalt/brzozowski-ts/README.md

 # Usage

-Don't.
-This is a hack, it's brittle, and it's pre-alpha: the API will change without warning.
+This is pre-alpha software: the API will change without warning, the implementation is brittle and incomplete, and it has not been optimized.

-If you must, either
+If you're brave, you can:

-- copy-paste `src/index.d.ts` into your codebase
+- copy-paste `src/index.d.ts` and `src/internal.d.ts` into your codebase
-- `pnpm add -D "git+https://github.com/this/repo"`
+- `pnpm add -D "git+https://github.com/skalt/brzozowski-ts.git"`

 # Design